codewithriza/PikaStatsBot/README.md

 We welcome contributions from the community!
 If you'd like to contribute to the bot, please check out our [contribution guidelines](CONTRIBUTING.md).

-## Support

-If you need help with the bot or have any questions, you can join our Discord server at [Discord server invite link](https://discord.gg/Yk9s2ZWTAU).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.